Automated Red Light Camera Enforcement

 Do red light cameras violate privacy?

 In consultation with the Privacy Commissioner, every attempt has been made to minimize capturing members of the public in the photos.
-In the event that members of the public are inadvertently captured on film, it will not be possible to identity them from the photos included on the tickets.
+In the event that members of the public are inadvertently captured on film, it will not be possible to identity them from the photos included on the penalty orders.

 What is the cost of a red light camera?